-Our revenues are primarily generated from our Flexitouch system and we are therefore highly dependent on only one product.
+Our revenue is primarily generated from our Flexitouch system and we are therefore highly dependent on only one product.

-Our Flexitouch system accounted for 92% of our revenues for each of the years ended December 31, 2018 and 2017.
-We expect that sales of this product will continue to account for the substantial majority of our revenues going forward.
+Our Flexitouch system accounted for 90% and 92% of our revenue for the years ended December 31, 2019 and 2018, respectively.
+We expect that sales of this product will continue to account for the substantial majority of our revenue going forward.
 Therefore, our ability to execute our growth strategy will depend not only upon increasing awareness of lymphedema, but also on the adoption of our Flexitouch system to treat this condition.
 Many physicians and clinicians may have experience with, and/or invested substantial resources in, developing expertise in traditional or alternative treatments for lymphedema, which may make them less willing to adopt our Flexitouch system.
 If our Flexitouch system fails to achieve wide market acceptance for any reason, our business, financial condition and results of operations could be adversely affected.